konata/prelude.ts/README.md

 # prelude.ts
-prelude type definitions for typescript
+the missing type definitions for typescript